patricksavalle/devops-project-template/README.md

 To make collaboration scalable (distribuable):
 - tasks must be isolated, without too much context
+- tasks must be small enough, to stay mergible back into the collective
 - tasks must be unassigned, so that anyone can collaborate
 - tasks must be independent, so many can be done in parallel
 - tasks must be on some kind of open marketplace / platform
 - only simple rules are needed to collaborate
 - no direct (same time, same place) communication is necessary

-Both Git and Kanban are scalable.
+> Some examples: both Git and Kanban are scalable.
 Scrum is not.
 Bug fixing is scalable, feature coding much less so.
 Etc.
 Good design helps scalability of collaboration.

+![DevOps scalable collaboration](content/devops-collaboration.png)

 See [stigmergic collaboration](https://medium.com/@patricksavalle/designing-distributed-scalable-collaboration-9c6aabd5777e) for some theory.

-![DevOps scalable collaboration](content/devops-collaboration.png)